 William could not feel his hands.

-A second crutch fell.
+A second crutch hit the floor.

 William stared at Lucas.